Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 Ginn was *not* trained in riot control.
 That was something for the Straightshields, who had been arriving en masse over the last couple of days, complete with their *identical* armor, all wielded by the same *identical* Judge-Brothers.
 Same respectable-but-not-ridiculous height, same capably broad shoulders, same burly-but-not-huge build.
 They had the same authoritative voices.
 Same movements.
 Balls, they almost had the same *scent.* It was *deeply* unsettling.

-But of course, workhouse rivalries could get pretty nasty...so it wasn’t like they were out of practice.
+But of course, workhouse rivalries could get pretty nasty... so it wasn’t like they were out of practice.

 The E-Skurel-Ir rioters were doggedly ignoring the loud broadcast warning them to disperse, however.
 They were *religiously* angry, and Ginn hadn’t really seen that before.
 They weren’t just angry, they were *disgusted* at something, and eager to purge it.